 State of Connecticut S.S.
-County of
+County of \\\\\

-Subscribed and sworn before me this day of, 20
+Subscribed and sworn before m e this day of .
+20

-Legal Name of Respondent: olon Kominski
+Legal Name of Respondent: Stephen Kominshi

-Business Name: Deleta Pereners, Inc.
+Dusiness runne. the Partners Fric.

-MA 02451
+Business Address: althem, MA 02451

 Signature and Title of Person

-Ву: My Commission Expires:
+By: My Commission Expires:

 Notary Public Date: